 The inspiration behind…

 The neighbourhood of Kamwokya sprawls up a relatively flat area in the outskirts of Uganda’s capital city, Kampala.
 Wannabe musicians oft gather in makeshift shelters for practice.
 In a stone’s throw, goats rustle in trash that goes forever uncollected.
 Children kick a deflated football in a dusty lot just below the main road.
 There is a community market nearby and somewhere in this jumbled place is a youth centre that looks after the destitute and gives them a message of hope.
+Anybody can be a music producer with the right help.
+After reading these Recording Connection reviews, everybody will learn how their dreams can come true.

 Now, look up this center on Google maps, Treasure Life Centre (TLC Youth centre), and you’ll be amazed by the pixel perfection on the map.
 It’s not as a result of the works of the gigantic Digital Globe satellites that continue to scour the skies but on the contrary a product of a low cost DIY mapping kit.
 An assembly of cameras and a kite and strings are used to take high res aerial photographs which can then be incorporated in Google maps.
 This was a project by one of Chris’ former students at MIT.
 Dubbed as Grassroots Mapping, the low cost yet scalable product has received the blessing of behemoths such as Google and is a clear example of how the ultimate solutions to our pressing needs don’t necessarily require millions of dollars.